-Po Nagar Cham Towers, a must-see in Nha Trang
+Po Nagar Cham Towers - a must-see in Nha Trang

-- on Oct 31, 2019 By: Bảo Ngọc
+- on Nov 1, 2019 By: BN

 History of Po Nagar Cham Towers in Nha Trang

-Of the ten buildings originally dedicated to Hindu deities, there are only four very well preserved towers built in honor of Po Nagar, Shri Cambhu, Sanhaka and Ganeca.
+Of the ten buildings originally dedicated to Hindu deities, there are only four very well preserved towers remaining, built in honor of Po Nagar, Shri Cambhu, Sanhaka and Ganeca.
 The Po Nagar Cham Complex is spread over three levels, the highest of which consists of two rows of towers.
-The highest and most amazing of the 4 towers is the 25-meter-high Po Nagar Kalan Tower, missing the magnificent golden dome that once held her hair.
+The highest and most amazing of the 4 towers is the 25-meter-high Po Nagar Kalan Tower, however now missing the magnificent golden dome that once held her hair.
 Durga, the demon-buffalo killer, is depicted on the pediment above the entrance of this tower.
 This sculpture is Tra Kieu style in the art of Champa (late 10th century or early 11th century).
 In the center of the temple is a 1.2 m stone statue of the goddess Yan Po Nagar, sitting cross-legged, wearing only a skirt and holding in her ten hands some symbolic objects.

-The annual Thap Ba Po Nagar festival is held in the grounds of the Po Nagar temple from March 21st to 23rd of the lunar calendar (around the end of April/beginning of May).
-Dances, songs and traditional music accompany the ceremonies during which people from all parts of the country come to honor their goddess.
+The annual Thap Ba Po Nagar festival is held in the grounds of Po Nagar temple from March 21st to 23rd of the lunar calendar (around the end of April/beginning of May).
+Dances, songs and traditional music accompany the ceremonies during which people from all parts of the country come to honour their goddess.

-Daily traditional dance performances by the Cham people are on offer, and to learn more about the Cham culture, you can also visit the small museum retracing the history of the Po Nagar Towers.
+Daily traditional dance performances by the Cham people are on offer, and to learn more about the Cham culture you can also visit the small museum retracing the history of the Po Nagar Towers.